dsg-uwaterloo/ORTOA/ortoa-tee/README.md

 # ORTOA-TEE

-ORTOA - a One Round Trip Oblivious Access protocol that reads or writes data stored on remote storage *in one round without revealing the type of access*.
+ORTOA - a family of One Round Trip Oblivious Access protocols that reads or writes data stored on remote storage *in one round without revealing the type of access*.

 The ORTOA-TEE project implements this access protocol leveraging the cryptographic guarantees of trusted execution environments (hardware enclaves) and benchmarks the performance.